horker/oxyplotcli2/docs/md/New-OxyColumnSeries.md

 ## DESCRIPTION

-Returns an OxyPlot.Series.ColumnSeries object that represents a series for clustered or stacked column charts.
+Returns an object that represents a series for clustered or stacked column charts.